MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap5-instancing.md

 ---

 title: uap5:Instancing
-description: Specifies whether the executable runs as a single instance or can run as multiple instances.
+description: Specifies whether the executable runs as a single instance or can run as multiple instances (uap5:Instancing).

 ms.date: 10/10/2017
 ms.topic: reference